Novel number two is on its way – here’s the first chapter.

 It’s obvious now, why she’s been in therapy so long.
 It took a lot for her to begin telling me all about it.
 But then again, I couldn’t help noticing that she grew more comfortable the further she got into the tale and by the time she reached the meat of it she was in full story-teller flow.
 It was as if a weight was lifting from her as she spoke and gestured and took swigs from a tea-mug.

 She must have let her therapist know about what happened too.
 I can’t help but wonder what he made of it.
 Truth be told, it has shaken me up quite a bit.
-Who would have thought that street smart Jen would get herself conned into having sex at a job interview?
-And that all while the sleazebag would video-tape it?
+Who would have thought that streetsmart Jen would get herself conned into having sex at a job interview?
+And that the sleazebag would video-tape it all?

 Walter watched Luscious Lizzie mop the floor with a scrunched up handful of meeting minutes and then felt the prod of lipstick around his arse.
 He wondered how much more of this he would have to endure and, more to the point, how late he would end up being for his meeting with Sally Hart.